Full Rules of Fyziklani

 • At the beginning of the competition, each team receives 7 problems, which they try to solve.

-• If the solution is incorrect, the examiner marks this on the problem sheet and the presenting member returns to the team and continues solving this problem.
+• If the solution is incorrect, the examiner marks this on the problem sheet, and the presenting member returns to the team and continues solving this problem.

 • If the solution is correct, the examiner marks the problem sheet with the number of points obtained and forwards the presenting member to the distributor, from whom the presenting member receives a new problem sheet.

-• All supplies that the competitors use or have in their surroundings during the competition, can be requested to be disclosed to the organizers for a control.
+• All supplies that the competitors use or have in their surroundings during the competition, can be requested to be disclosed to the organizers for control.

 Conclusion of the Competition and Announcement of Winners